6 slammin’ web copy tips to spellbind and convert more clients

 Once you’ve written your draft copy, read over it and:

-- drop words that don’t add information.
+- drop words that don’t add useful information.

 Once people get to the end of your content, don’t assume they know what to do next.